liamgold/liamgold/README.md

 ### Hello, my name is [Liam Goldfinch](https://www.goldfinch.me/). 👋

-I currently work as a .NET developer for the digital web agency [NetConstruct](https://www.netconstruct.com/).
+I currently work as a Senior Systems Developer for the digital web agency [NetConstruct](https://www.netconstruct.com/).

 <!--
 **liamgold/liamgold** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.